 Ex-cop gets prison for wrong-way crash that killed 2 friends

-A former New Jersey police officer convicted of drunken driving and causing a wrong-way crash that killed a fellow officer and another friend was sentenced Wednesday to the maximum - up to 25 years in prison.
-A judge on Staten Island gave Pedro Abad 8 1/3 to 25 years in prison after the former Linden officer had asked for the minimum of one year.
+A former New Jersey police officer convicted of causing a wrong-way crash that killed a fellow officer and another friend has been sentenced to up to 25 years in prison.
+WABC-TV reports that a judge on Staten Island gave Pedro Abad the maximum sentence on Wednesday - 8 1/3 to 25 years in prison.

 Add your comments below